 Credit Card Insurance for the Things You Buy

 Many cards offer a great lineup of protections for the physical products you buy.
 Each of the credit card benefits in this group is triggered when you use your card to pay for your purchase.
-It’s a good idea to have at least one card that offers robust coverage in this category, and remember to use it when you make a major purchase.
+It’s a good idea to have at least one card that offers robust coverage in this category.
+Then, remember to use it when you make a major purchase.

-You can think of purchase protection as a very short term insurance policy that will reimburse you for the full purchase price if something you buy is lost, stolen, or damaged.
+You can think of purchase protection as a very short-term insurance policy that will reimburse you for the full purchase price if something you buy is lost, stolen, or damaged.
 A typical card will offer this benefit for 90 to 120 days from the date of purchase.
-If you buy a new iPhone and drop it in the toilet two weeks later, you may be able to use this credit card insurance benefit to get a full refund.
+If you buy a new cell phone and drop it in the toilet two weeks later, you may be able to use this credit card insurance benefit to get a full refund.

 Related: Best Cards for Purchase Protection

 You may already be familiar with the concept of an extended warranty.
 At the time of purchase, you can choose to pay a small amount upfront and then be covered if your purchase breaks or is lost.
 What you might not know is that many credit cards offer extended warranties on purchases made with the card.
-The length of the extended warranty as well as the maximum amount covered varies by card, so make sure to check your card's fine print for details.
+The length of the extended warranty as well as the maximum amount covered varies by card.
+Make sure to check your card's fine print for details.

 Related: Best Cards for Extended Warranty

 Price Protection can save you from the frustration of buying something right before it goes on sale.
 If an item you purchased is offered at a lower price up to 60 or 90 days later, you can claim a reimbursement for the price difference.
-So if you bought a new tablet for $199.99, only to find that a week later it's on sale for $149.99, you can get refunded the $50 difference.
+Say you bought a new tablet for $199.99, only to find that a week later it's on sale for $149.99.
+This credit card perk would refund you the $50 difference.